bgallagher27/code-quiz/README.md

 ## Things To Know

-*This is a timed quiz, allowing 90 seconds to answer 3 coding questions (30 seconds per question).
+-This is a timed quiz, allowing 90 seconds to answer 3 coding questions (30 seconds per question).

-*Selecting the correct answer will progress to the next question.
+-Selecting the correct answer will progress to the next question.

-*Selecting an incorrect answer will result in a 10-second penalty.
+-Selecting an incorrect answer will result in a 10-second penalty.

-*If time runs out, the questions will cease.
+-If time runs out, the questions will cease.

-*Selecting the correct answer on the last question will display your score (in seconds remaining).
+-Selecting the correct answer on the last question will display your score (in seconds remaining).

-*The quiz will take yur initials (or whichever identifying info you choose to provide), and post it along with your score on the "High Scores" leaderboard.
+-The quiz will take yur initials (or whichever identifying info you choose to provide), and post it along with your score on the "High Scores" leaderboard.